5 For Moses writes about the righteousness which is of the law, “The man who does those things shall live by them.”

 This sentence is an allusion to Leviticus 18:5.
 Should a Jew attempt to keep the standards of the law by human achievement he would utterly fail.
 The words “shall live by them” indicate that the Jew would have to rest his case before God by keeping the entire law.
 This is something that the Jew cannot attain because of the absolute character of God.
 No one can measure up to His righteousness.

 The Old Testament sacrificial system taught the proper way of salvation.
 It was by atonement, by substitutional sacrifice.
-These sacrifices only pointed to the One who would fully paid for sins.
-The type cannot save but only the antitype.
+Old Testament sacrifices were only a type of the coming Antitype, the Lord Jesus.
+These sacrifices of type only pointed to the Messiah who would fully pay for sins.
+The type cannot save but only the Antitype.
 A symbol could never give eternal life to anyone.

 The person who chooses to go to heaven by keeping the law must keep them in every respect.